prcwiek/landusepl/README.md

 ```

 ### Remarks
-The package landusepl uses quite big data files, hence it can work slow.
+The package landusepl uses quite big map files, hence it can work slow.